ISE Cryptography — Lecture 06

 • One constant nonce, total key compromise

-• This is an instance of a general principle: randomness failure is catastrophic in cryptographic protocols
+• This is yet another instance of a general principle: randomness failure is catastrophic in cryptographic protocols

 PKI and Certificates